christian-miljkovic/recommendations/README.md

 # Recommendations

 ### To-do
+- Create a schema module (check schemas in digits + context in phx docs)

-- Create validator module that uses changeset logic already in lib/rec
+- Create validator module for params that come in from a request
-- Add create_rec logic by inserting into Repo
+- Add create_recommendation logic by inserting into Repo
 - Return response to twilio

 To start your Phoenix server: